Skip to main content

 800-453-5511

-These notices shall satisfy two separate but related procedural requirements for activities to be undertaken by the Oregon Housing and Community services or Glide Water Association.
+These notices shall satisfy two separate but related procedural requirements for activities to be undertaken by Oregon Housing and Community Services or Lane County Community Resilience and Recovery division.

 FINDING OF NO SIGNIFICANT IMPACT